-Almost 40% of the reductions we are looking for to meet a 2030 target of 35% to 45% below 1990 should come from phasing coal out of our electricity system37 like Ontario has already done and Alberta will do by 2030.
+Almost 40% of the reductions we are looking for to meet a 2030 target of 35% to 45% below 1990 levels should come from phasing coal out of our electricity system37 as Ontario has already done and Alberta will do by 2030.
 Phasing out coal from the New Brunswick electricity system is a big challenge and one not to be taken lightly.
 The Conservation Council of New Brunswick takes seriously both climate change and the need for a reliable and sustainable electricity system that keeps bills reasonable for consumers.

-Any talk of coal phase out or other changes to the electricity system generally is met with the response that change will increase power rates.
+Any talk of coal phase-out or other changes to the electricity system generally is met with the response that change will increase power rates.
 Low power rates encourage consumption and actually cost consumers more.
 Bloomberg, citing World Energy Council and International Energy Agency data, notes that German households pay an average monthly electricity bill of \$96.36, at a rate of 33.88 cents a kilowatt-hour and usage of 284.42 kilowatts.
 U.S. households, on the other hand, pay an average of \$111.95 a month, at a rate of 11.88 cents per kilowatt-hour and usage of 942.33 kilowatts.
-In Italy where the average monthly bill is \$65.99, the power rate is 28.84 cents per kilowatt-hour.
+In Italy where the average monthly bill is \$65.99, the power rate is 28.84 cents per kilowatthour.
 In France, the monthly power bill is only \$75.64, at an average rate of 17.51 cents per kilowatt-hour38.
 Clearly, higher rates do not imply higher bills.

-The key to lower bills is a comprehensive approach to conservation and energy efficiency that is part of an overall climate plan that benefits consumers and creates jobs while protecting the climate.
-Here's how CCNB thinks we can get there.
+The key to lower bills is a comprehensive approach to conservation and energy efficiency as part of an overall climate plan that benefits consumers and creates national emissions 30% below 2005 levels by 2030.